2014 allroad New Car Test Drive

 Direct competitors for the Audi allroad are slim, if you don't count crossover utility vehicles (CUVs).
-The allroad has never crossed over from anywhere; it's always been a wagon.
 The Subaru Outback and Volkswagen Jetta TDI SportWagen are cars that might be cross-shopped, when considering a comfortable and capable all-wheel-drive wagon of this size.
-Although you couldn't get the price of either to match the allroad, and with the Subaru you'd get a 3.6-liter 6-cylinder engine that makes 45 more horsepower than the allroad.
-The Cadillac SRX AWD moves beyond the allroad in price, power and size (while being the same wheelbase as the allroad), but it's an option that a possible allroad buyer might consider.
+Both are priced far below Audi allroad, and with the Subaru you can get a 3.6-liter 6-cylinder engine that makes 36 more horsepower than the allroad.
+The Cadillac SRX AWD moves beyond the allroad in price, power and size (though its wheelbase is no longer), but it's an alternative that a potential allroad buyer might consider.

-If you were to pick one CUV to compare, it might be the Ford Edge, with its new 2.0-liter EcoBoost engine making 240 horsepower and using a new 6-speed automatic transmission.
-It's about the same wheelbase, weight and fuel mileage, and it's most comparable to the Edge Limited edition with panoramic sunroof and all-wheel drive, things that are standard equipment on the allroad.
+If you were to pick one CUV to compare, it might be the Ford Edge, with its 2.0-liter EcoBoost engine making 240 horsepower and using a 6-speed automatic transmission.
+It's about the same wheelbase, weight and fuel mileage.
+Audi's allroad is most comparable to the Edge Limited edition with panoramic sunroof and all-wheel drive; those items are standard equipment on the allroad.

-The allroad is built on the same chassis as the A4 sedan, and the size differences are insignificant, except for the height, as the allroad is 1.8 inches taller.
-It's got a slightly wider track because of its larger 18-inch wheels, and 3.0 more inches of ground clearance, which accounts for the height.
-It weighs 300 pounds more.
-It still manages to accelerate from zero to 60 in 6.5 seconds, a time that's plenty quick for staying out of trouble on the freeway.
+The allroad is built on the same chassis as the A4 sedan.
+Size differences are insignificant, except for the height, as the allroad is 1.8 inches taller.
+It's got a slightly wider track because of its larger 18-inch wheels, and 3 more inches of ground clearance (7.1 inches total), which accounts for the height difference.
+An allroad weighs 300 pounds more, yet manages to accelerate from zero to 60 in a claimed 6.4 seconds, a time that's plenty quick when entering a freeway.

-The engine is super smooth, and for years has been the smoothest 2.0-liter four-cylinder in the world.
-Ninety miles per hour remains silent and effortless.
+The engine is super smooth.
+In fact, for years it's arguably been the smoothest 2.0-liter four-cylinder in the world.
 Its 258 pound-feet of torque comes at a low 1500 rpm, so it pulls up to speed sharply.

 Fuel economy is an EPA-estimated 20/27 mpg City/Highway.
-It's heavier and less aerodynamic than the A4, with a not-too-slim 0.36 coefficient of drag.
-And the range won't be as far, as the fuel tank holds .3 gallons less.
-Its need for premium fuel is one downside to the turbocharged engine that makes 211 strong horsepower.
-Premium is recommended, not required, but it's a recommendation to follow.
+It's heavier and less aerodynamic than the A4, with a not-too-slick 0.36 coefficient of drag.
+Premium gasoline is recommended, not required, but it's a recommendation to follow.

-Audi sedans have a fresh look for 2013, and the allroad borrows the sedan face but looks even better.
-It's especially bold on the allroad, because of its black front fascia with no-nonsense small round foglamps and air intakes, wider track from tires, and lips on the fender flares.
+The allroad borrowed the face of the Audi sedans but looks even better.
+It's especially bold on the allroad, because of its black front fascia with no-nonsense small round foglamps and air intakes, wider track front tires, and lips on the fender flares.
 Roof rails add to the rugged utility, including stainless steel skidplates.
-Unfortunately neither the standard 18-inch wheels nor optional 19s add to the car's good looks.
+Unfortunately, neither the standard 18-inch wheels nor optional 19s add to the car's good looks.

 The interior is very appealing, with Nappa leather and a choice of walnut, ash, oak or aluminum trim.
 Controls are easy to reach.
 The Multi Media Interface (MMI) knob is used to control navigation and Google.